Algorithms and Data Structures III

 - Main field(s) of study and in-depth level

 - Computer Science A1N

 - Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)

 - The Faculty Board of Science and Technology, 11 February 2019

 - Department of Information Technology

-- use advanced standard methods in algorithm theory, such as perfect hashing and integer programming;
+- use advanced algorithm analysis methods, such as amortised analysis and probabilistic analysis;

-Written and oral presentation of assignments, 2 credits, and written exam, 3 credits.
+Written and oral presentation of assignments and written and oral exam.